vincenzomos/dockerlab/exercises/5-orchestration.md

 For this exercise create a Dockerfile in exercises/compose_exercise The Dockerfile actually is the same as the one for the previous exercise.

 Create the docker-compose.yml.
-Underneath is an example of a web abb using a database.
+Underneath is an example of a web app using a database (From the documentation).

 ```
 web: